 If you have access to an autoclave, you can treat and dispose of biohazardous waste yourself.
 Steam sterilization with an autoclave effectively inactivates most infectious agents.
 Seattle-King County regulations apply to autoclaves that treat biohazardous waste.
 All autoclave operators must be trained on safety information and site-specific procedures.
-Use the autoclave tools developed by EH&S to keep you safe and compliant:
+Watch Arizona State University's excellent autoclave training video.
+Then use the autoclave tools developed by EH&S to keep you safe and compliant:

 The two currently approved chemical integrators are Thermalog-S and Steriscan.
 You can purchase both integrators from Spectrum Surgical/IMS.
 Fisher Scientific sells Steriscan integrators, and Health Sciences Laboratory Services sells Thermalog-S integrators.

 Depending on your location, you can pay an autoclave cost center to treat and dispose of biohazardous waste.
 Autoclave cost centers charge a fee for autoclaving and disposal of waste.
 Each center has its own rules and procedures.
 Contact them directly for more information.
 Autoclave cost centers include:

 If you do not have access to an on-site autoclave or an autoclave cost center, biohazardous waste can be collected by a UW waste contractor for off-site treatment and disposal.
 EH&S Shipping Regulated Medical Waste Training is required for all personnel who will package and ship waste.
 Contact Laboratory Services in Health Sciences Academic Services and Facilities to set up an account with a UW waste contractor.

 Shipping for off-site treatment and disposal is required for some types of waste, such as trace chemo waste, certain pathological waste, and biosafety level 3 (BSL-3) animal carcasses, tissues and bedding.
 These wastes require incineration prior to disposal.